gurumojo/warthog/README.md

 >`grunt build:tag:0.0.1`

-This alias task will run CSSLint, JSHint and QUnit:
+This alias task will run CSSLint, JSHint, Jasmine and QUnit:

 >`grunt test`